-Bio-Medical Sciences, MSU College of Law Building, Engineering, Crossroads Food Court, Erickson, and Clinical Center.
+Bio-Medical Sciences, MSU College of Law Building, Engineering, Crossroads Food Court, Erickson, Clinical Center, Snyder Phillips, Case, Holden, and Holmes.
+Information or comments call 355-4550 or comments@Spartys.msu.edu.

 SPARTAN CASH

 Spartan Cash is a debit card program offered by Housing and Food Services to all students.
 Students may open an account in any hall manager's office with a minimum deposit of \$50.
 The MSU ID Card is used to access the account at many locations both on and off campus.
 Check www.spartancash.com for a complete participating vendor list.